OpenLiberty/open-liberty/dev/io.openliberty.jakarta.concurrency.3.0_fat_tck/README.md

 mvn clean install
 ```

-The API and TCK libraries will be tagged withe `3.0.0-SNAPSHOT` version this keep this in mind if you plan to follow the [Running the TCK for Verification](#Running-the-TCK-for-Verification) section.
+The API and TCK libraries will be tagged with the `3.0.0-SNAPSHOT` version.
+Keep this in mind if you plan to follow the [Running the TCK for Verification](#Running-the-TCK-for-Verification) section.

 ### Getting Open Liberty